 ACORN originally partnered with the Pacific Community Charter School (PCCS) during the 2012-13 school year to develop this program focused on coastal conservation and land stewardship.
 The initial aim of the project was to encourage local and federal support for transferring the Point Arena-Stornetta Lands to the California Coastal National Monument (which happened!).
 During this campaign we created a slideshow and photo book with the students to demonstrate our support and highlight the students’ work.

 Since that time we have continued to focus on field studies with students at the Point Arena-Stornetta Public Lands through continued collaboration with PCCS and the BLM Ukiah Field Office.
 During the 2014-15 school year we registered the public lands as an official Hands on the Land site.
 The K-1 and 4-5 classes developed a bird brochure based on their observations and field studies.
+In 2021, we developed a Naturalist Guide for the Point Arena-Stornetta Lands and Marine Protected Areas.

 We continue to further develop this environmental stewardship program with locally-based projects that focus on issues such as stormwater runoff, coastal cleanup, trail maintenance and community outreach.